5 Things You Didn't Know About Shoplifting

 Does LP Ever Break the Rules?

-How does LP ever catch anyone?
-With all of these rules it looks like the LP officer has no way of catching a shoplifter that knows what they are doing.
+Q: How does LP ever catch anyone?
+With all of these rules it looks like the LP officer has no way of catching a shoplifter who knows what they are doing.
 Seems like they have no choice but to lie.

 LP May Have Abused Me.
 What Next?

 Any big retailer would not want an individual who abuses their power working for them and they will likely investigate.
-If you believe you were treated especially poorly (i.e. threatened physically or physically hurt), you could also send a copy of your letter to a couple of local TV stations, requesting an interview to talk about your alleged mistreatment.
+If you believe you were treated especially poorly (i.e. threatened physically or physically hurt), you could also send a copy of your letter to a couple of local TV stations and request an interview to talk about your alleged mistreatment.

-What Happens If the Alarms Go Off on Me?
+What Happens If I Make the Alarms Go off?

 I worked for a supermarket chain where the EAS alarms would go off in the rain, during a storm, or when the wind picked up.
 Sometimes these machines are way too sensitive.
 I personally think they're a huge waste of money.
 They cannot be used in court against you.